 Email: See website

-History: Founded, 1924, the Missionary Servants of the Most Holy Trinity have administered and staffed the following missions, parishes, and schools among Native Americans:
+History: Founded, 1924, the Missionary Servants of the Most Holy Trinity self-identify with the post-nominal initials, “M.S.S.S.T.” and have administered the following Native American missions, parishes, and schools in Arizona and Mississippi:

 |1946-present||Holy Rosary Indian Mission (Choctaw), Philadelphia/ Tucker, Mississippi|